tschaffter/docker-getdns-stubby/README.md

 Start the Stubby server.
 Add the option `-d` or `--detach` to run in the background.

-    docker-compose up --build
+    docker-compose up

-To stop the server, enter `Ctrl+C` followed by `docker-compose down`.
-If running in detached mode, you will only need to enter `docker-compose down`.
+To stop the server, enter `Ctrl+C` followed by `docker compose down`.
+If running in detached mode, you will only need to enter `docker compose down`.

 ## Resolving domain names